A nimble team—with nationwide influence

 - You have advanced the efficiency and effectiveness levels through process improvement and/or the implementation of technology.

-If this opportunity intrigues you and relates to your experience, then we want to hear from you in January.
+This position will remain posted until the position is filled.
 Please take the time to tell us about yourself in a cover letter – we want to hear your story – your background, your accomplishments, and why this role is a good fit for you.

 Please submit your cover letter and résumé to: firstname.lastname@example.org.
 Please note that all applications will be acknowledged but only those selected for an interview will be contacted.